 VirtualOffice — Brand the background of your Zoom calls.
 Nothing leaves a worse impression than a messy background.
 VirtualOffice solves exactly that, with extras!
 Simply select your office, fill in your information, and upload your logo, and your office will be on its way.

 Fireflies — is a Conversation tracking platform that allows you to record all meetings automatically, transcribe live meetings and skim the transcripts later, and search across action items and other important highlights.
 Fireflies charges between $0 for the FREE pack, to $19/mo for the Business pack.

 Waiting Rooms — The Waiting Room feature allows you to control when a participant joins the meeting.
 As the host, you can admit attendees one by one or all at once.
 Small groups usually like this option, as they have some time to mingle before the meeting officially kicks off.
 Waiting Rooms are an integrated feature in Zoom.

-Krisp — Krisp recognises and removes background noise in calls in real-time, leaving only clean human voice.
-Its AI-powered noise canceling technology adapts to your voice and improves over time.
+Krisp — Krisp recognizes and removes background noise in calls in real-time, leaving only a clean human voice.
+Its AI-powered noise-canceling technology adapts to your voice and improves over time.
 Stop annoying your listeners every time your dog barks.
-Krisp is FREE up to 120 min/week, and costs $3.33/mo for the PRO pack.
+Krisp is FREE up to 120 min/week and costs $3.33/mo for the PRO pack.

 There are many other tips for Zoom — from getting dressed as you’re really going to work, to viewing large-group conversations in ‘Gallery View’, but these 5 tips, we found as most relevant for us to manage this whole “remote-working situation”.
 Drop a comment or email me (firstname.lastname@example.org) with your #1 tip for Zoom meetings.
 See you soon (virtually)!